-If you have been arrested for a DUI in Georgia, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours, weekends, and holidays!
+If you have been arrested for a DUI in Georgia, experienced DUI trial attorney James “Skip” Sullivan is available to discuss your case anytime – including after-hours, weekends, and holidays!
 Call us at 404.816.8777

 There are four ways law enforcement can try to obtain a blood sample or test result in a Georgia DUI case:

 - A search warrant to take a biological sample (like blood or urine)

 - A search warrant for your medical records (where law enforcement uses chemical test results from a medical/hospital blood draw contained in the medical records against a DUI suspect in court)

 We vigorously challenge each of the ways that law enforcement may have obtained a blood sample or chemical test result in a Georgia DUI case.

 Voluntary consent to submit to a blood test: